 Plan the development of your brewery for the second quarter of 2023

-Today, we're going to give you a few tips for planning the (re)branding of your brasserie in 2023.
-We'll be talking about rebranding and the structuring of its ranges in 2023, sales strategy and the need to focus on local customers or on a more national clientele.
+Today, we're going to give you some tips for planning the (re)branding of your brewery in 2023.
+We'll be talking about rebranding and structuring your ranges in 2023, as well as sales strategy and the need to focus on local customers or, conversely, a more national clientele.

 We'll also talk about the importance of brand versus beer style.
 How can we meet the preferences of Gen-Z and target a more diverse audience?
 And finally, we'll look at the variety-pack trend.
-Whether you're a craft brewery, Whether you're looking for a new, revitalized, family-run or industrial brewery, these tips will help you stay competitive and stand out from the crowd in the fast-changing brewing industry.
+Whether you're a craft, revival, family or industrial brewery, these tips will help you stay competitive and stand out in the fast-changing brewing industry.

-In 2023, many breweries will be using the rebranding to refine their offers, create sub-brands and diversify their product ranges with non-alcoholic beverages.
+In 2023, many breweries are using rebranding to refine their offers, create sub-brands and diversify their ranges with non-alcoholic beverages.

 1. Rebranding and portfolio development in 2023

-In 2023, many breweries are using rebranding to refine their offers, create sub-brands and diversify their ranges with soft drinks.
+In 2023, many breweries are using rebranding to refine their offers, create sub-brands and diversify their ranges with non-alcoholic beverages.
 Discussions often focus on developing a family of sub-brands around their best beer to explore range extensions and seasonal/ephemeral variants.

 2. Re-enter the local market